Explaining the thickness-dependent dielectric permittivity of thin films: Comparison with experimental data

-where $A'\equiv 4 \pi^2 A\, c$ has units of an inverse length, which is reassuring because then in Eq. \eqref{expansion} all terms are dimensionless, as they should.
 For thin film oxides at low to intermediate frequencies $\omega = 1-10$ kHz, one has $\epsilon' \sim 10-100$ from experimental measurements.
 Then it is clear that the rescaling constant $A$, which, in the above, multiplies the Debye frequency $\omega_D \sim 10^{13}$ Hz, must be in the order of $A \sim 10^{-12}$, hence, in general, a small number.
 From the first one of Eqs. \eqref{constants}, it follows that $K_1 >0$ always, provided that: $\frac{9}{A}>\frac{3B}{A}=3\sqrt{\nu \omega}$.
 This is always true because, for realistic values of experimental systems, one has $\sqrt{\nu \omega} \sim 10^8 - 10^9$ Hz, which is orders of magnitude smaller than $\frac{3}{A} \sim 10^{12}$ Hz.
 We thus conclude that $K_1$ is always positive, and therefore the leading term in the expansion is such that the dielectric permittivity increases with increasing $L$.
 This means that, overall, the confinement acts as to lower the dielectric permittivity.
 The above microscopic theory explains that, physically, this is due to the cutting-off of low-frequency vibration eigenmodes at the atomic level due to the confinement, which, in turn, leads to more limited possibilities for the ions and charged groups to rearrange spatially (''align'') in response to the local electric field.

 The second term in the expansion is, instead, negative and acts as to level off the initial increase as a function of thickness $L$.
 Furthermore, with realistic values of the physical parameters as declared above, we have that $K_2 \sim 10^{7}$, since $\sqrt{\nu \omega} \sim 10^8$ Hz and $c \sim 10^4$ m/s, while $K_1 \sim 10^{10}$, and thus $K_2/K_1 \sim 0.001$.